whage/thesis/thesis.md

 	- https://stackoverflow.com/a/25157350/1772429
 	- https://stackoverflow.com/a/39642986/1772429

-JavaScript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which, thanks to their ubiquitousness, are becoming the platform of choice for user-facing networked applications.
+JavaScript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which are becoming the platform of choice for user-facing networked applications.
 JavaScript is a dynamically typed language.
 Types of program variables are not known before run time.
-The language is often referred to as a "weakly typed" one because the runtime makes many implicit type conversions between types.
+The language is often referred to as a "weakly typed" one because the runtime makes many implicit type conversions (also called "coercion") between types.
 The conversion rules are often inconsistent but are strictly specified.
-Because of these inconsistencies, people often refer to JavaScript as not being "type safe" in a loose meaning of the term.

-**TODO: more on dynamic type system features**
+The language features a `===` operator which is used for strict equality without type coercion and a `==` one that coerces its operands according to some rules before comparing them.
+This loose attitude towards types offers a lot of flexibility but it is also dangerous: run-time values will still have types but since nothing checked their consistent use, every possible error will happen during program execution when even the best case would be a program crash and at the worst case, an erroneous computation that goes unnoticed.

 JavaScript's popularity and ubiquitousness prompted organizations to invest in creating a statically checked variants of the language.